ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

 ------------------------------------------------

-### Task 5: Enabling versioning on the S3 bucket
+**Task 5: Enabling versioning on the S3 bucket**

 - In the Amazon S3 console, enable versioning on your S3 bucket.

+> [!IMPORTANT]
-> [!IMPORTANT]: You cannot disable versioning on a bucket after you enable it.
+You cannot disable versioning on a bucket after you enable it.
 You can only suspend it.

 <img src="Media/versioning.png" alt="Enable Versioning" />

 In a text editor, open the index.html file, Modify the file according to the following instructions.